SWotherspoon/Combin8R/README.md

 ## Installing

-The package is easily installed from GitHub, using the devtools package.
+The current version of Combin8R can be installed from GitHub using the remotes package.

 ```R
 # install.packages("remotes")